 At TAG we ensure that each heat treatment cycle can be fully tracked and that each characteristic of the heat treatment process is managed using high-technology equipment in order to address our clients’ requirements in a highly precise and transparent manner.

-The added value to heat treatments performed at TAG
+The added value to heat treatments performed at TAGThe added value to heat treatments performed at TAG

 At TAG we optimize efficiency by using equipment with capacity ranging from 50 to 8000 kg and with maximum dimensions of 2000 x 2000 x 2400 mm.
 Moreover, our facilities are equipped with patented cooling systems able to ensure the fast cooling even of very thick components (> 300 mm) thanks to the adjustable temperature gradient.

 - Cleanliness of the brazing surfaces (vacuum up to 1×10-6mbar);